SanneE1/Climate-windows/README.md

 ## Data Management

-For now the scripts are very sensitive to having the correct column names and value format for the date.
+The scripts require the correct column names and value format for the date.
 The individually data needs to contain the following columns in the following formats:

 |Columns|Explanation|
 |-------|-----------|
 |year | The year of measurements (YYYY)|
 |month | The month for the measurement (1-12; code can deal with both \"01\" and \"1\")|
 |day | The day in the month (1-31; code can deal with both \"01\" and \"1\") of the measurements.
 If NA, the climwin scripts will use \"01\" as default. |

-**add more as code develops**

 ### HEQU